atlarge-research/opencraft-tutorial/exercises/dyconits/README.md

 Compilation might take a while...
 Upon successful compilation, a freshly compiled version of Opencraft should be waiting in the `target` directory.

-The experiment runner tries to reset the Opencraft code to the version specified in `before.yml`.
+**Warning!** The experiment runner tries to reset the Opencraft code to the version specified in the `before.yml` playbook.
-Edit this file to make sure it the version of Opencraft you compiled!
+Edit this file to make sure it uses the version of Opencraft you compiled!

 Finally, add `NewChunkPolicy` to the policy values in `experiment.yml`.